DerDu/OOP-Book-of-Rules/01 - Coding Standards - PSR-1 & PSR-2.md

 ~~~

+## 2. Source Code

+### 2.1.
+File specific

+- Code MUST use 4 spaces for indenting, not tabs.

+- There MUST NOT be a hard limit on line length; the soft limit MUST be 120 characters; lines SHOULD be 80 characters or less.

+- There MUST be one blank line after the namespace declaration, and there MUST be one blank line after the block of use declarations.

+- All PHP files MUST end with a single blank line.

+- There MUST NOT be trailing whitespace at the end of non-blank lines.

+- Blank lines MAY be added to improve readability and to indicate related blocks of code.

+### 2.2.
+Code specific

+- Opening braces for classes MUST go on the next line, and closing braces MUST go on the next line after the body.

+- Opening braces for methods MUST go on the next line, and closing braces MUST go on the next line after the body.

+- Visibility MUST be declared on all properties and methods; abstract and final MUST be declared before the visibility; static MUST be declared after the visibility.

+- Control structure keywords MUST have one space after them; method and function calls MUST NOT.

+- Opening braces for control structures MUST go on the same line, and closing braces MUST go on the next line after the body.

+- Opening parentheses for control structures MUST NOT have a space after them, and closing parentheses for control structures MUST NOT have a space before.

+- There MUST NOT be more than one statement per line.

+- PHP keywords MUST be in lower case.

+- The PHP constants true, false, and null MUST be in lower case.

 ## 3. Namespace and Class Names

-Namespaces and classes MUST follow an "autoloading" PSR: PSR-4
+- Namespaces and classes MUST follow an "autoloading" PSR: PSR-4

 This means each class is in a file by itself, and is in a namespace of at
 least one level: a top-level vendor name.

+### 3.1.
+General

-Class names MUST be declared in `StudlyCaps`.
+- Class names MUST be declared in `StudlyCaps`.

-Code written for PHP 5.3 and after MUST use formal namespaces.
+- Code written for PHP 5.3 and after MUST use formal namespaces.

 For example: